bitwes/gut-extension/README.md

  * Provide other Godot options or remove the debug mode option.

  It is recommended that you use a `.gutconfig.json`, the file is easier to manage than the setting, but we won't judge.

+#### `gut-extension.discardTerminal`
+A boolean value that decides if subsequent launches of GUT will discard the existing terminal window and create a new one or reuse the existing one.
+When not checked you must kill Godot manually if an error occurs.
+If you do not then subsequent runs of GUT will not work.
+The upside to leaving this unchecked is that output from previous runs is preserved in the terminal.